jedisct1/libsodium-doc/ip_address_encryption/README.md

 Truncated IPs remain personal data: under GDPR and similar regulations, truncated addresses combined with timestamps, user agents, and request paths often create unique fingerprints that identify individuals.

 Truncation is irreversible: once truncated, legitimate needs cannot be satisfied.
 Encryption preserves the ability to recover the original address when needed.
-When irreversibility is desired, simply wipe the key—this provides the same outcome as truncation while allowing you to choose when that transition happens.
+When irreversibility is desired, simply wipe the key.
+This provides the same outcome as truncation while allowing you to choose when that transition happens.
 Keys can also be rotated on a schedule so that older data becomes permanently unrecoverable after the retention period.

 ## Constants